 Making RFID Safe

-1. Lack of authentication
+1. Poor authentication

-In other words, say you have a refrigerator that scans the food inside.
+For example, say you have a refrigerator that scans the food inside.
 When you put food inside, the fridge should program the food with a one-time code that makes it impossible for the chips in the packaging to respond to any other reader.

 Even after a chip authenticates a reader, if it sends the data out in the open, anyone else nearby (or not so nearby) can read it too.
 All communications between a chip and authenticated reader must be encrypted to prevent eavesdropping by others.